Uni.lu

 During its startup phase, the lab focuses on three thematic axes:

 • Critical media studies: We explore innovative, mixed-methods approaches to studying digital and media practices, combining scholarly analysis with computational and data-driven methods.
 Our aim is to broaden the analytical scope of the humanities and emphasize their vital role in understanding digital media ecologies.
-A key focus of our work is the examination of new right-wing ideologies and fringe epistemologies.
+A key focus of our work is examining new right-wing ideologies and fringe epistemologies.

-• NLP for small languages: We develop tailored language technological solutions for Luxembourgish as a small language by building AI and LLM applications for various tasks.
-By doing this, we emphasize the fundamental role of linguistics in NLP research and promote cultural diversity in language technology.
-This includes researching how cultural traits are represented in LLMs (“cultural reasoning”).
+• Cultural language technology: We develop computational tools for under-researched languages like Luxembourgish by harnessing large language models (LLMs) and AI applications for various tasks.
+We highlight the essential role of linguistics in natural language processing (NLP) and advocate for cultural diversity in language technology.
+This includes researching how cultural traits are represented in LLMs (“cultural reasoning“).

-• Cultural theory of digitality: From a culture- and media-theoretical point of view, we study the effects of digital practices and algorithmic sociality on the structuration of the lifeworld.
-This includes examining aspects of social presence and individual self-assertion, but also exploring the fundamentak role of language in orienting oneself in the digitally enriched lifeworld.
+• Digital sociality studies: From a culture- and media-theoretical point of view, we study the effects of digital practices and algorithmic sociality on the lifeworld.
+This includes examining concepts of social presence and individual self-assertion, updating media theory approaches under social and digital auspices, as well as exploring the fundamental role of language in orienting oneself in the digitally enriched lifeworld.

 Members